-3.3 Influence of bare soil surfaces
+c.
+Influence of bare soil surfaces

-Whilst additional anthropogenically applied water might be responsible for maintaining vegetation transpiration rates at many of the sites, it is unlikely that unmanaged or bare soil areas are also irrigated.
+While additional anthropogenically applied water might be responsible for maintaining vegetation transpiration rates at many of the sites, it is unlikely that unmanaged or bare soil areas are also irrigated.
 However, in the JULES model the different surface types share the same underlying soil.
-Hence setting the soil moisture profile to the critical point during the simulation will also unrealistically increase the bare soil evaporation and provide an infinite reservoir of water as conservation of mass is no longer constrained.
-As both the Ouagadougo and Tucson sites had a substantial fraction of bare soil or unmanaged land cover, they could be affected by this model limitation.
+Hence, setting the soil moisture profile to the critical point during the simulation will also unrealistically increase the bare soil evaporation and provide an infinite reservoir of water, as conservation of mass is no longer constrained.
+As both the Ouagadougou and Tucson sites had a substantial fraction of bare soil or unmanaged land cover, they could be affected by this model limitation.

-To investigate the impact on $\beta$ , $Q_H$ and $Q_E$ were determined by the weighted average values from the individual surface types taken from two simulations.
-For vegetation surfaces, $Q_H$ and $Q_E$ were taken from the JULES simulation with the soil moisture set to the critical point, whilst for all other surfaces $Q_H$ and $Q_E$ were taken from the original default JULES simulation.
-As there are no atmospheric feedbacks in these JULES simulations, this is equivalent to irrigating only the vegetation part of the land cover.
+To investigate the impact on β , Q_H and Q_E were determined by the weighted average values from the individual surface types taken from two simulations.
+For vegetation surfaces, Q_H and Q_E were taken from JULES with the soil moisture set to the critical point, while for all other surfaces Q_H and Q_E were taken from the original default JULES.
+As there are no atmospheric feedbacks in these simulations, this is equivalent to irrigating only the vegetation part of the land cover.

-The resulting $\beta$ for the Tucson and Ouagadougo sites are shown in Figure 6.
-The higher water availability for bare soil evaporation from the simulation with the soil moisture set to the critical point gave values of $\beta$ that were substantially lower than those observed (Fig. 6).
-However, irrigating only the vegetated area reduced the unrealistically high $\beta$ values from the original simulation for these sites (Fig. 6), but does not lead to such low values.
-Indeed, for Tucson the resulting $\beta$ is in good agreement with the observed values, whist for Ouagadoudo the modelled $\beta$ is higher than observed, but within the range of the observations.
+The resulting β for the Tucson and Ouagadougou sites are shown in Fig. 6.
+The higher water availability for bare soil evaporation from the simulation with the soil moisture set to the critical point gave values of β that were substantially lower than those observed (Fig. 6).
+However, irrigating only the vegetated area reduced the unrealistically high β values from the original simulation for these sites (Fig. 6) but does not lead to such low values.
+Indeed, for Tucson the resulting β is in good agreement with the observed values, while for Ouagadougou the modeled β is higher than observed, but within the range of the observations.